The information on this page reflects changes to the medical indemnity legislation commencing 1 July 2020.

 Before taking action based on the information provided on this page, you need to consider your own situation and the relevant laws.
 You should seek advice that takes account of your particular set of circumstances.
 Check with your medical indemnity insurer if they have additional requirements, which may not be covered here.

-The Department of Health makes reasonable efforts to ensure that the information provided on this page is accurate.
+The Department of Health and Aged Care makes reasonable efforts to ensure that the information provided on this page is accurate.
 However, before relying on any information on this page, you should always check that the information is accurate, current, and complete.
 The Department does not guarantee the accuracy, currency, or completeness of the information on this page.
 The Department accepts no legal liability for the information on this page.

 Universal Cover obligation